On Feedback Vertex Set: New Measure and New Structures: A polynomial-time solvable case for disjoint-fvs

-Now we are ready to present our main result in this section.
+Now we are ready to present our main result in this section, which is a nontrivial generalization of a result in \cite{ueno-88-cubic-fvs} (the result in \cite{ueno-88-cubic-fvs} can be viewed as a special case of Lemma~\ref{new12} in which all vertices in the set $V_2$ have degree 2).

-\begin{theorem} There is an $\cO(n^2 \log^6 n)$ time algorithm that on a 3-regular$_{V_1}$ instance $(G; V_1, V_2; k)$ of the {\sc disjoint-fvs} problem, either constructs a $V_1$-FVS of size bounded by $k$, if such a $V_1$-FVS exists, or reports correctly that no such a $V_1$-FVS exists.
+\begin{theorem} There is an $O(n^2 \log^6 n)$-time algorithm that on a \skewregular\ instance $(G; V_1, V_2; k)$ of {\sc disjoint-fvs}, either constructs a $V_1$-FVS of size bounded by $k$, if such a $V_1$-FVS exists, or reports correctly that no such a $V_1$-FVS exists.

-\begin{proof} For the 3-regular$_{V_1}$ instance $(G; V_1, V_2; k)$ of {\sc disjoint-fvs}, we first construct the graph $G_1$ in linear time by shrinking each connected component of $G[V_2]$ into a single vertex.
+\begin{proof} For the \skewregular\ instance $(G; V_1, V_2; k)$ of {\sc disjoint-fvs}, we first construct the graph $G_1$ in linear time by shrinking each component of $G[V_2]$ into a single vertex.
 Note that since each vertex in $V_1$ has degree 3, the total number of edges in $G_1$ is bounded by $3 |V_1|$.
 From the graph $G_1$, we construct the labeled subdivision graph $G_2$.
 Again since each vertex in $V_1$ has degree 3, each edge in $G_1$ is subdivided into at most 4 segment edges in $G_2$.
-Therefore, the number $n_2$ of vertices and the number $m_2$ of edges in $G_2$ are both bounded by $\cO(|V_1|) = \cO(n)$.
-From the graph $G_2$, we apply Gabow and Stallmann's algorithm \cite{gabow} on the cographic matroid $(E_{G_2}, \Im_{G_2})$ that produces the edge subset $P$ in $\Im_{G_2}$ in time $\cO(m_2 n_2 \log^6 n_2) = \cO(n^2 \log^6 n)$.
-By Lemma~\ref{chennew}, from the edge subset $P$, we can construct in time $\cO(m \alpha(n))$ a $T_{G[V_2]}$-tree $T$ for the graph $G$ whose $V_1$-adjacency matching number is $\mu(G)$.
-Finally, by Lemma~\ref{new12}, from the $T_{G[V_2]}$-tree $T$, we can construct a minimum $V_1$-FVS $F$ in linear time.
-Now the solution to the 3-regular$_{V_1}$ instance $(G; V_1, V_2; k)$ of {\sc disjoint-fvs} can be trivially derived by comparing the size of $F$ and the parameter $k$.
+Therefore, the number $n_2$ of vertices and the number $m_2$ of edges in $G_2$ are both bounded by $O(|V_1|) = O(n)$.
+From the graph $G_2$, we apply Gabow and Xu's algorithm \cite{gabow-96-efficient-matroid-intersection} on the cographic matroid $(E_{G_2}, \Im_{G_2})$ that produces the edge subset $M$ in $\Im_{G_2}$ in time $O(m_2 n_2 \log^6 n_2) = O(n^2 \log^6 n)$.
+By Lemma~\ref{chennew}, from the edge subset $M$, we can construct in time $O(m \alpha(n))$ a $G[V_2]$-spanning tree $T$ for the graph $G$ whose $V_1$-adjacency matching number is $\nu(G)$.
+Finally, by Lemma~\ref{new12}, from the $G[V_2]$-spanning tree $T$, we can construct a minimum $V_1$-FVS $F$ in linear time.
+Now the solution to the \skewregular\ instance $(G; V_1, V_2; k)$ of {\sc disjoint-fvs} can be trivially derived by comparing the size of $F$ and the parameter $k$.
 Summarizing all these steps gives the proof of the theorem. \end{proof} \end{theorem}

 Combining Theorem~\ref{new13} and Lemma~\ref{lem-ker-2degsafty}, we have